-• A Joint Leadership Team (JLT) comprised of one member of the Washington County Department of Public Health and Environment; one member of the Saint Paul-Ramsey County Public Health, Environmental Health Division; and one member of the Ramsey County Finance Department serving as the financial liaison.
-Authorization to the JLT to carry out project management activities is provided for in the joint powers agreement and bylaws adopted by the R&E Board.
+A Joint Leadership Team (JLT) comprised of one member of the Washington County Department of Public Health and Environment and one member of the Saint Paul-Ramsey County Public Health, Environmental Health Division.
+Authorization to the JLT to carry out project management activities is provided for in the JPA adopted by the Ramsey and Washington County Boards and bylaws adopted by the R&E Board.

 - The R&E Board is authorized to employ staff.
-Other staff support is provided by the Saint Paul-Ramsey County Public Health, Environmental Health Division and the Washington County Department of Public Health and Environment. - The R&E Board entered into a fiscal agent agreement with Ramsey County for financial management, and a purchase of services agreement with Ramsey County for human resources benefit services. - Legal representation for the R&E Board is provided by both the Ramsey and Washington County Attorney's offices.
+Other staff support is provided by the Saint Paul-Ramsey County Public Health, Environmental Health Division and the Washington County Department of Public Health and Environment. - The R&E Board entered into a fiscal agent agreement with Ramsey County for financial management, and a purchase of services agreement with Ramsey County for human resources benefit services. - Legal representation for the R&E Board is provided by both the Ramsey and Washington county attorney's offices.
 Special legal counsel may be retained upon the advice of those offices.
 Risk management services are provided through a consultant.